istarkov/pbl/packages/stdind/README.md

 ```

 Open localhost:4000 and see terminal output.
-Be sure server will be closed at stdout end
+Be sure server will be closed at "long running process" end

-To not close server at the end just add `--always` argument
+To not close server at the process end just add `--always` argument

 ```bash
 pty64 --base64 -- {long running process with output 2 stdout} | stdind --always